replikation/wet_lab_protocols/protocols/DNA_isolation/[metagenome]FAST-DNA-BeadBeating.md

 >>
 > * mix at full speed for 2 min
 > * add 6.3 ml 5.5 M Guanidine Thiocyanat and mix

 13. Remove and discard 650 µl of supernatant, **do not disturb the binding matrix**
-14. Gently resuspend Binding Matrix in the remaining amount of supernatant.
+14. Gently resuspend Binding Matrix in the remaining amount of supernatant (resuspend gently "matrix pellet").
 Transfer **approx. 600 µl of the Mixture to a Spin Filter** and centrifuge at 14,000g for 1 min.
 Empty the catch tube and add the remaining mixture to the spin filter and centrifuge as before.
 Empty the catch tube again
 15. add **500 µl of humic acid wash solution** to the sample (gently flick/mix) and spin at **14,000 g for 1 min** and empty catch tube
 16. **Washing steps:** add **500 µl SEWS-M** and gently resuspend the pellet using a pipet tip, centrifuge for **1 min at 14,000 g**, empty the catch tube and replace
 17. Centrifuge a second time at 14,000 g for 2 min to dry the membrane.
 Discard the catch tube and add a new clean 1.5 ml tube